ahmadafzal007/React19/README.md

-# Pracitce repo of React19 advance features and hooks
+# Practice repo of React19 advance features and hooks